VeeraGowthamKumar/IRIS-Flower-classification/README.md

 The performance of each model is assessed through accuracy, precision, recall, and confusion matrix analysis.
 These metrics offer valuable insights into the strengths and weaknesses of each model, helping in the selection of the most suitable algorithm for the task.

 # Conclusion
-The Iris Flower Classification project offers an accessible introduction to machine learning classification techniques, making it ideal for beginners in the field.
+The Iris Flower Classification project offers an accessible introduction to machine-learning classification techniques, making it ideal for beginners in the field.
 By providing clear explanations and simple examples, the project aims to demystify the concepts of machine learning and empower newcomers to explore further.

+This project is focused on achieving accuracy and making predictions within the Iris project using the Iris Dataset.
 PS: Please do not forget to drop a star if you like it!